 To get your conversion rate, divide the conversions by website visitors, then multiply the result by 100.
 In this case, you have a conversion rate of 2 percent.

 The conversion rates vary depending on the source of traffic.
 Most websites on average have a conversion rate of 2% from organic traffic.
 While paid traffic (pay per click) normally has a higher conversion rate of 10 -20%.
 Although this depends on a variety of factors, e.g. price, product, service etc.

 The conversion rate is an important metric as it tells how well the business is doing.
 Because of its importance here is an extensive article on how to increase conversions.

-As I stated earlier there are many businesses that have websites with no particular goal.
-In order to improve conversions, we need to find out what the goals are.
+As I stated earlier there are many business that have websites with no particular goal.
+In order to improve conversion we need to find out what the goals are.
 Many naïve business people think that their potential clients will figure out what to do.
 But this is further from the truth.

 Each website should have a specific goal and each web site page should have mini goals.
 The main goals for a website could be

 Once we have found out these goals, the next step will be figuring out how to measure these goals.
 Thanks to Google analytics, Google Tag manager and any other analytics tool, anything done on a website can be tracked and measured.

 The first thing people see when they come to your site is your web design.
 This would give the user an opinion about your business.
 The design of the site matters a lot in that it will give your customer confidence to work with your company or not.